RedPointGlobal/redpoint-rpi/docs/greenfield.md

 Everything else (probes, security contexts, resource defaults, rollout strategies, logging) is managed by the chart automatically.
 Override only what you need.

+> **Tip:** The Generate tab covers the most common settings.
+For additional options (custom annotations, pod anti-affinity, node selectors, tolerations, Karpenter, service mesh, custom CA certs, per-service tuning, etc.), check the **Reference** tab in the [Helm Assistant](https://rpi-helm-assistant.redpointcdp.com) for the full list of top-level keys you can add to your overrides.

 ### Container images

 All services share a single `repository` and `tag`.
 The chart builds each image path automatically: